Quiet night from Seahawks rookie DK Metcalf is a reminder to scale back the near-hysterical hype

 Later in the first half, Smith threw an accurate-enough long ball to Metcalf after he once again got separation from the defensive back.
 This time, Metcalf simply was unable to haul it in.
 He extended fully, only to have the ball go off his fingertips, causing Metcalf to slam the ground with his fist in frustration.

+“Oh, just a hair from spectacular,” Seahawks coach Pete Carroll said of Metcalf’s night.
+“He’s made a couple of those catches before. … You could see him, he got behind him, just like we’re hoping.
+He’s a big threat.”

+Asked if he thought he should have caught the latter ball, Metcalf replied, “Yes, sir.
+It was the second time it was close and off my fingertips.
+But I knew we’re going to go back to practice and work on it and we’ll get better after that.”

-It’s foolish to draw any definitive conclusions from the first preseason game, of course.
+It’s foolish to draw any definitive conclusions from the first preseason game, of course — especially when Wilson never left the bench.
 The Seahawks looked every bit like a team trying to shake off the rust, especially during Smith’s segment.
 With most of the regulars on the bench, the offense often lacked rhythm and pace.

 But it’s just as dangerous to anoint any first-year player as a savior before they’ve played a single down in a game that counts — let alone a game that doesn’t count, such as Thursday’s.